Wednesday, 21 March 2018

 March 2022

 Navroze, or "New Day" in Farsi, marks the first day of the Spring Equinox for the Northern Hemisphere, which falls on March 20th or 21st each year.
-It reminds us that the cold is coming to an end and it's time to cleanse our homes that have remained closed over the winter.
+It reminds us that winter is coming to an end, and it's time to cleanse our homes that have remained closed over the winter.
 It's a new year to start afresh.
-The occasion is celebrated with friends, families, and neighbours, sharing what we are fortunate enough to have with others.
-Navroze is a celebration of good health, happiness, and prosperity, thought to be celebrated by over 190 million people worldwide, particularly those from the Middle East and Central and South Asia.
+This occasion is celebrated with friends, families, and neighbours, by sharing what we are fortunate enough to have with others.
+Thought to be celebrated by over 190 million people worldwide, particularly those from the Middle East and Central and South Asia, Navroze celebrates good health, happiness, and prosperity.

-The Haftseen table is a symbolic tribute to the seven creations of the universe: fire, water, air, earth, metal, and the plant and animal kingdom.
-It thanks the universe for what we have and prays for continuity in the days to come.
-It is named Haftsheen or Haftseen, and it includes seven items beginning with the sound 'S' or 'Sh' placed on a table alongside other symbols.
+The Haftseen or Haftsheen table is a symbolic tribute to the seven creations of the universe: fire, water, air, earth, metal, and the plant and animal kingdoms; it includes seven items that begin with the sound 's' or 'sh', depending on the dialect, to thank the universe for what we are blessed with and pray for continuity in the days to come.

 Zoroastrians also associate the number 7 with their seven amesha spentas—angels.

-Sumac (a berry powder) represents the sunrise and the spice of life.
+Sumac (a berry powder), for the sunrise and the spice of life.

-In addition to these items, the table usually also features candles (shama is the light to life), a mirror (sheesha) to reflect the sky and make a wish for yourself, coins (sikah) for prosperity, flowers (plant life), painted eggs (for fertility), nuts and dry fruit (for age), and gold fish for the end of the astrological calendar Pisces and the movement in our lives. senjed-olives, representing love in our lives.
+In addition to these items, the table usually includes candles (shama is the light of life), a mirror (sheesha) to reflect the sky and wish for yourself, coins (sikah) for prosperity, flowers (plant life), painted eggs (for fertility), nuts and dry fruit (for age), and goldfish for the end of the astrological calendar, Pisces, and movement in our lives.
+Senjed-olives symbolize love in our life.

-Originating in the Persian Empire centuries ago when King Jamshed the Great declared this day as Jamshedi Navroze, the table continues to be a tradition in modern-day Iran and other Middle Eastern, Central, and South Asian countries, and, of course, amongst their diaspora around the world.
+The table originated in the Persian Empire centuries ago, when King Jamshed the Great declared this day as Jamshedi Navroze, and it continues to be a custom in modern-day Iran and other Middle Eastern, Central, and South Asian countries, as well as among their diaspora worldwide.

 March 2018